amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 export class AppModule { }
 {% endcodeblock %}

 First, we import the routing library.
 Then we define the routes that we need.
-We could have said `path: 'active', component: TodoComponent` and the repeat the same for `completed`.
+We could have said `path: 'active', component: TodoComponent` and then repeat the same for `completed`.
 But instead, we define a parameter called `:status` that could take any value (`all`, `completed`, `active`).
 Any other value path we are going to redirect it to `/all`.
 That's what the `**` means.

 Finally, we add it to the imports.
 So the app module uses it.
 Since the AppComponent is using routes.
 Now we need to define the `<router-outlet>`.
-That's the place there the routes are going to render the component based on the path (in our case `TodoComponent`).
+That's the place where the routes are going to render the component based on the path (in our case `TodoComponent`).

 Let's go to `app/app.component.html` and replace `<app-todo></app-todo>` for `<router-outlet></router-outlet>`: